-Underground » Transport - Coal and Personnel
+Underground » Health and Safety

 An extensive survey of underground coal mines in NSW and QLD was undertaken with the intent of finding out what mines required in a Vehicle Integrity and Early Warning System and how much they would be willing to pay for it.
 At the same time a survey was undertaken of available sensors that would be suitable for use in the system.
 The common requirement of all mines surveyed was the need for a reliable engine shutdown system with adequate warning to be given before shutdown takes place.
 The consensus amongst the mines was that:

 - the cost of the basic system should be between $5,000 and $10,000

 - such a system should consist of plug-in modules with self-diagnostic capability to minimise downtime

 - the system be expandable to encompass a variety of other control and monitoring functions

 The ultimate objective if approved by the industry would be to develop a prototype, on-board, I.S., microprocessor based Vehicle Integrity and Early Warning (V.I.E.W.) system, capable of being fitted to and retro-fitted to, a wide range of transportation and operational vehicles.